jasonlarkin/caesar_data/docs/analysis_summary.md

 ## Document Overview

 This analysis provides a comprehensive examination of Caesar's AI platform across multiple dimensions.
-The analysis is structured into nine main documents, each focusing on different aspects of the platform, its market position, and competitive landscape.
+The analysis is structured into ten main documents, each focusing on different aspects of the platform, its market position, competitive landscape, and tokenomics positioning.

 ## Analysis Documents